Tár

 Tár is a 2022 psychological drama film written and directed by Todd Field.
-It stars Cate Blanchett as Lydia Tár, a renowned conductor who is accused of sexual misconduct.
+Cate Blanchett stars as Lydia Tár, a world-renowned conductor, whose life unravels after she is accused of misconduct.
 The supporting cast includes Nina Hoss, Noémie Merlant, Sophie Kauer, Julian Glover, Allan Corduner, and Mark Strong.

 Tár premiered at the 79th Venice International Film Festival in September 2022, where Blanchett won the Volpi Cup for Best Actress.
-The film had a limited theatrical release in the United States on October 7, 2022, before a wide release on October 28, by Focus Features.

-Tár became the fourth film in history to be named the best of the year by the New York Film Critics Circle, the Los Angeles Film Critics Association, the London Film Critics' Circle and the National Society of Film Critics.
-It was named the year's best film by more critics than any other film released in 2022.
-At the 95th Academy Awards, Tár was nominated for six awards, including Best Picture and Best Director.
-For her performance, Blanchett won Best Actress at the BAFTAs, Golden Globes, and Critics' Choice Movie Awards.
-She was also nominated at the Academy Awards and Screen Actors Guild Awards.
+Following a three-week limited theatrical release, it received a wide release on October 28, 2022, through Focus Features.
+Tár received critical acclaim, especially for Blanchett's performance and Field's screenplay and direction.
+At the 95th Academy Awards, Tár was nominated for 6 awards, including Best Picture.
+Blanchett won the BAFTA, Golden Globe, and Critics' Choice Movie Award for Best Actress, and was nominated for the Academy Award and Screen Actors Guild Award in the same category.
+Since its release, it has been regarded as one of the best films of the 2020s and the 21st century.

 Plot

-Lydia Tár is the first female chief conductor of the Berlin Philharmonic.
-She relies on Francesca, her personal assistant, and Sharon, her wife and concertmaster.
-During an interview with Adam Gopnik at The New Yorker Festival, Lydia promotes her upcoming live recording of Mahler's Fifth Symphony and book Tár on Tár.
-Lydia meets with Eliot Kaplan, an investment banker and amateur conductor who co-founded the Accordion Foundation with Lydia to support aspiring female conductors.
-They discuss technique, replacing Lydia's assistant conductor Sebastian, and filling a vacant cello position in Berlin.
+Lydia Tár, chief conductor of a Berlin orchestra, heavily relies on Francesca, her personal assistant and confidant.
+While being interviewed by Adam Gopnik at The New Yorker Festival, Lydia promotes her upcoming live recording of Mahler's Fifth Symphony and memoir Tár on Tár.
+She meets with Eliot Kaplan, an investment banker and amateur conductor who co-founded the Accordion Foundation with Lydia to support aspiring female conductors.
+They discuss technique, replacing Lydia's assistant conductor Sebastian with Francesca, and filling a vacant cello position in Berlin.

-Lydia holds a masterclass at the Juilliard School.
-She challenges a student for dismissing white male composers such as J. S. Bach, encouraging students to focus on the music over the gender stereotype.
-Before returning to Berlin, Lydia receives a first edition of Vita Sackville-West's novel Challenge from Krista Taylor, a former Accordion fellow.
-Lydia tears out the title page, which Krista has embellished, and throws away the book.
+As a guest lecturer, Lydia holds a masterclass at Juilliard.
+When a student expresses reluctance to study Bach due to his social views, she encourages them to focus on composers' music rather than their personal lives.
+The student leaves in frustration.
+That night, Lydia anonymously receives a first edition of Vita Sackville-West's novel Challenge with the title page embellished with a hand-drawn kené pattern, a personal reminder of her trip to Perú.
+She tears up the page and throws it away.

-Before a blind audition for the cello position, Lydia spots a Russian candidate, Olga Metkina, in the bathroom.
-Lydia changes her scorecard to ensure Olga a spot in the orchestra and grants her a soloist position in the companion piece, Edward Elgar's Cello Concerto.
-As Lydia prepares for the recording, her relationships with Francesca and Sharon grow strained, as they recognize her attraction to Olga.
+Lydia flies back to Berlin, where she lives with her wife Sharon, the concertmaster of the orchestra, and their adopted daughter Petra.
+Before a blind audition for the cello position, Lydia spots a young Russian candidate, Olga Metkina, in the bathroom.
+Lydia changes her scorecard to ensure Olga a spot in the orchestra and proposes to the orchestra that Elgar's Cello Concerto be the companion piece to the Mahler symphony, virtually guaranteeing Olga the soloist position.
+Lydia's attraction to Olga strains her relationships with Francesca and Sharon.